redis/redis-doc/topics/sentinel.md

 Otherwise Sentinels can't talk and can't agree about what to do, so failover will never be performed.

-Fundamental things to know about Sentinel before to deploy
+Fundamental things to know about Sentinel before deploying
 ---

 1. You need at least three Sentinel instances for a robust deployment.